napalm-automation-community/napalm-oneaccess-oneos/README.md

 - :white_check_mark: cli()

 # Installation
-The driver is not yet integrated in napalm.
+The driver is not yet integrated in the official napalm repository.
 To use it, simply copy the folder napalm-oneaccess-oneos/napalm_oneaccess_oneos into your Python package repository, in the same location where you can find the napalm folder, e.g: